Charles Davidson Dunbar: British Army

 Discharged from the school on 1 May 1886, two months before his 16th birthday, Charles Dunbar set his sights on joining the military.
 He enlisted with the Seaforth Highlanders as a piper on 6 October 1886.
 He stood only 5 feet 3 inches tall – probably the result of a scanty diet during his childhood – but it was often said of him that he appeared taller than he was because of his stance and demeanor.
 Fraser's Scottish Annual records that "he was fortunate that the commander of the Seaforth Highlanders at that time was Colonel Guinness, an officer who took exceptional pride in the efficiency of his pipe band".

-"Colonel Guinness saw at once that here was a keen, ambitious, stripling of parts, and, although scarcely the age for enlistment, Dunbar being just 16, he was allowed to try the piping tests, and although these were fairly hard, set as they were for men of from 18 to 21 years of age, Dunbar passed very creditably and was taken on the strength of the regiment and posted to the pipe band.
-It was a proud day for the slim, fair-haired boy when he went through the 'piper's initiation', and was fitted out with a uniform and kit, and a full sized bagpipe and the ivory-mounted 'feadan' (chanter) placed in his hands by a kindly pipe sergeant with the words: 'Ye ken, my lad, the auld word, 'learn young, learn fair.
+"Colonel Guinness saw once that here was a keen, ambitious, stripling of parts, and although scarcely the age for enlistment, Dunbar being just 16, was allowed to try the piping tests and although these were fairly hard, set as they were for men of from 18 to 21 years of age.
+Dunbar passed very creditably and was taken on the strength of the regiment and posted to the pipe band.
+It was a proud day for the slim, fair-haired boy when he went through the 'piper's initiation' and was fitted out with a uniform, a kit and a full sized bagpipe and the ivory-mounted 'feadan' (chanter) placed in his hands by a kindly pipe sergeant with the words: 'Ye ken, my lad, the auld word, 'learn young, learn fair.
 Ye're young enough, in all conscience, but gin ye wish to gang far, ye'll hae to wark hard and keep at it.
 Guid luck tae ye, my boy'."

 After service in Scotland and Ireland, he transferred to the 3rd Royal Scots on 1 January 1894 and after just a year's service with his new regiment, he became a candidate for the pipe major's position with the Second Battalion of the Gordon Highlanders.